Detailed course offerings (Time Schedule) are available for

 PB AF 531 Development Management in the Twenty-First Century (3/4)

 Addresses organization, administration and evaluation in governmental and non-governmental agencies involved in development efforts.
-Students examine development strategies, alternative management approaches, and management skills such as budgeting, finance, human resource development and program evaluation.
-Other topics include communication, expatriate/local power imbalances, decentralization, community involvement, culture, and personnel issues.
+Examines development strategies, alternative management approaches, and management skills such as budgeting, finance, human resource development and program evaluation.
+Also covers communication, expatriate/local power imbalances, decentralization, community involvement, culture, and personnel issues.

 View course details in MyPlan: PB AF 531